theedgy/cc-post/POST.md

 const Teams = ({ state: { teams }, onAddTeams }) => {}
 ```

-... and we also handling prop `onAddTeams` which is function for dispatch our `addTeams` action.
+... and we also defining own prop `onAddTeams` which is function for dispatch our `addTeams` action.

-With those values now our **Teams** component finally looks like working one because it has a properties required to render teams.
+With those values now our `Teams` component finally looks like working one because it has a properties required to render teams.

-The same operation will connect our single Team component to handle click function and fire proper `action` as well as Statistics component to display all fixtures whenever they appear in store:
+The same operation will connect our single Team component to handle click function and fire proper `action` as well as `Statistics` component to display all fixtures whenever they appear in store:

 `Team`